 In urban areas, this is a crucial observation for estimation methods that generate truck trips from commodity tonnage flows after accounting for truck type and local data on average payload and percentage of empty trips per truck type.
 These models are frequently used in practice as indicated in the Truck Trip Generation manual (Fisher and Han, 2001).
 As seen in Table 2, the percentage of empty trips can widely vary widely by tour type and number of stops.
 Furthermore, the percentage of empty trips data may drastically change according to where the data collection is performed.
-For example, the percentage of empty trips will be very different in the connecting part of the tour (represented by \overline{r}) from the percentage of empty trips in the proper TSP tour within the delivery region.
+For example, the percentage of empty trips will be very different in the connecting part of the tour (represented by \bar{r}) from the percentage of empty trips in the proper TSP tour within the delivery region.
 For types 1, 2, or 3 the percentage of "measured" empty trips in the connecting leg is fifty percent, but the percentage of "measured" empty trips in the TSP tour (before the last stop) is zero.

 The number of "garage trips", trips starting or ending at the DC or depot, can be expressed as: $2z_yD/(\theta_yb)$ with $y \in \{0,1,2,3\}$, and $z_0 = z_1 = 1$.
 If the depot and warehouse do not share the same physical location, an empty trip between the depot and warehouse must be added.
-The same ideas and table can be applied to pure collection (or pickup) tours, with the only two differences: (a) the initial trip of the tour is the empty trip and (b) there might be an extra empty trip at the end of the tour if the depot and warehouse do not share the same location.
-A tour with mixed collection and deliveries will tend to have less or even no empty trips.
-The analysis presented applies to both common and private carriers.
+The same ideas and table can be applied to pure